sidmalani/terraform-apigw-lambda-with-github-pipelines/README.md

 Api version of sample api (GIT SHA of each api lambda)

-## To add more apis simply extend the map in the meta.tf by adding the api meta block as needed
+## To add more apis simply extend the map in the meta.tf by adding the api meta block as needed and add respective versions to the workspace or your tfvars file.
 ```
     login : {
       "method" : "POST",
       "api_version" : var.login_api_version
     },
     logout : {
-      "method" : "POST",
+      "method" : "GET",
       "api_version" : var.logout_api_version
     },
     ...